SOCIAL STUDIES

 GOVERNMENT/ECONOMICS - Single Block; One Semester; One Credit; 12th Grade; Prerequisites: None.
 U.S. Government, the study of government on the local, state, and national levels, prepares students for participation in the American political process.
 Emphasis is placed on the duties and functions of the legislative, executive, and judicial branches of government.
 Economics not only helps students understand the history, development, and operation of the free enterprise system but also helps them explore their role in the American economy.
 Economic theory and practice are emphasized.
 Current events also are an important aspect of this class.

-AMERICAN GOVERNMENT HONORS/ECONOMICS HONORS (S-o-S) - Single Block; One Semester; One Credit; 12th Grade; Prerequisites and/or Requirements: None.
+GOVERNMENT HONORS/ECONOMICS HONORS (S-o-S) - Single Block; One Semester; One Credit; 12th Grade; Prerequisites and/or Requirements: None.
 A course designed for college bound students that will be exciting and challenging.
-The focus for American Government will be a philosophical study of American government with emphasis on Supreme Court cases and current events.
+The focus for Government will be a philosophical study of government with emphasis on Supreme Court cases and current events.
 Particular focus is paid to application and debate of government philosophy in light of current applications.
 In economics, Micro and Macroeconomic principles will be explored as well as contemporary economic issues.
 Students will practice writing, reading and debate skills throughout the course as they develop their economic vocabulary and gain an understanding of the economic behavior of consumers, business and government in our global market.